Mahdi: Origin

 Refusing to recognize the new caliph, Yazid I, after Mu'awiya's death in 680, Ibn al-Zubayr had fled to the Meccan sanctuary.
 From there he launched anti-Umayyad propaganda, calling for a shura of the Quraysh to elect a new caliph.
 Those opposed to the Umayyads were paying him homage and asking for the public proclamation of his caliphate, forcing Yazid to send an army to dislodge him in 683.
 After defeating rebels in the nearby Medina, the army besieged Mecca but was forced to withdraw as a result of Yazid's sudden death shortly afterward.
 Ibn al-Zubayr was recognized caliph in Arabia, Iraq, and parts of Syria, where Yazid's son and successor Mu'awiya II held power in Damascus and adjoining areas.
 The hadith hoped to enlist support against an expected Umayyad campaign from Syria.
 The Umayyads did indeed send another army to Mecca in 692, but contrary to the hadith's prediction was successful in removing Ibn al-Zubayr.
 The hadith lost relevance soon afterward, but resurfaced in the Basran hadith circles a generation later, this time removed from its original context and understood as referring to a future restorer.

 Around the time when Ibn al-Zubayr was trying to expand his dominion, the pro-Alid revolutionary al-Mukhtar al-Thaqafi took control of the Iraqi garrison town of Kufa in the name of Ali's son Muhammad ibn al-Hanafiyya, whom he proclaimed as the Mahdi in the messianic sense.
 The association of the name Muhammad with the Mahdi seems to have originated with Ibn al-Hanafiyya, who also shared the epithet Abu al-Qasim with Muhammad, the Islamic prophet.
 Among the Umayyads, the caliph Sulayman ibn Abd al-Malik encouraged the belief that he was the Mahdi, and other Umayyad rulers, like Umar ibn Abd al-Aziz, have been addressed as such in the panegyrics of Jarir and al-Farazdaq.

 Early discussions about the identity of the Mahdi by religious scholars can be traced back to the time after the Second Fitna.
 These discussions developed in different directions and were influenced by traditions (hadith) attributed to Muhammad.
 In Umayyad times, scholars and traditionists not only differed on which caliph or rebel leader should be designated as Mahdi but also on whether the Mahdi is a messianic figure and if signs and predictions of his time had been satisfied.
 In Medina, among the conservative religious circles, the belief in Umar ibn Abd al-Aziz being the Mahdi was widespread.
-Said ibn al-Musayyib is said to identify Umar ibn Abd al-Aziz as the Mahdi long before his reign.
+Said ibn al-Musayyib is said to have identified Umar ibn Abd al-Aziz as the Mahdi long before his reign.
 The Basran, Abu Qilabah, supported the view that Umar ibn Abd al-Aziz was the Mahdi.
 Hasan al-Basri opposed the concept of a Muslim Messiah but believed that if there was the Mahdi, it was Umar ibn Abd al-Aziz.